+Author of seven books is a lover of the outdoors and enjoys canoeing, skiing and traveling.
+Among other things.
+He’s lived at various times in the Dordogne in France where his book Harvest is based.
 He began writing when taking a year off between high school and university to work on a small city daily.
 First job?
 Writing obituaries.
 With his formal education behind him, he tackled reporting for a larger daily; everything from the police beat to the monthly meeting of the library board.

+What Clarke enjoyed was writing features about life, real people in and around the city.
+This in turn took him to a national weekly magazine in Montreal.
+When a writer in the adjoining cubicle actually published a book, it struck him that if Trent could do it, why not Wallace?
 Travel is important to him, researching firsthand in such diverse locations as a morgue in Washington D.C.; skiing down the Mer de Glace glacier, Mont Blanc.
 Time spent in a penitentiary working up material for a film, The Morning Man, (Un Matin, Une Vie).
 I pitched it this way: A guy breaks out of prison, giving himself a year to go straight.
 It worked, finally.